pyr/recordbus/README.md

 bootstrap.servers=localhost:9092
 ```

+## Use-cases

+- Live cache updates from MySQL
+- Materialized views from MySQL events

 ## Caveats

 - No support for keeping track of offsets
 - No configurable key or serialization
+- MySQL only (a PostgreSQL implementation would be nice)

 ## License